gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **AWS AppRunner** is a fully-managed service that makes it easy for developers to quickly deploy containerized web applications and APIs at scale and with no prior infrastructure experience required.

-**AWS Copilot** is a CLI that ernables customers to quickly launch and easily manage containerized applications on AWS.
+**AWS Copilot** is a CLI that enables customers to quickly launch and easily manage containerized applications on AWS.

 **AWS CodeStar** provides a unified user interface, enabling you to easily manage your software development activities in one place and easily launch common tech stacks, such as LAMP.